Last updated: April 17, 2026 · By Israel Akhabue, AI Realent · Verified against 2026 Abuja rental market data

 Tips to Save Money on Rent in Abuja

 - Ask about service charges upfront.
-Some estates charge N500,000 to N2 million per year in service charges on top of rent.
-Factor this into your total cost before signing.
+Some estates charge ₦500,000 to ₦2 million per year in service charges on top of rent.
+Factor this into your total cost.

 - Time your move.
-December to February is peak season when most tenants renew or relocate.
-If you can move between March and September, you may find better deals.
+December to February is peak season.
+Moving between March and September often produces better deals.

 - Look one area out.
-If Jahi is your target but over budget, check Kado or Life Camp — often 20–30% cheaper with similar quality.
+If Jahi is your target but over budget, check Life Camp or Kado — often 20–30% cheaper with similar quality.

 Frequently Asked Questions